programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 Another great feature of ggplot2 is that it allows you to split your data into different plots based on a certain variable.
 In ggplot2, this is called [facetting](http://ggplot2.tidyverse.org/reference/index.html#section-facetting).
 The simplest facetting function is `facet_wrap()`, but you can also check out the richer [`facet_grid()`](http://ggplot2.tidyverse.org/reference/facet_grid.html) for more options.

-Earlier in the lesson, you created a plot which highlighted whether cities were twinned within the same country, or with cities in different EU or non-EU countries.
-Using the dataframe `eudata.perc.country`, you could facet this graphs by adding a `facet_wrap()` layer tied to the origin country:
+Earlier in the lesson, you created a plot which highlighted whether destination cities were within the same country as the origin city, in a different EU or a non-EU country.
+Using the dataframe `eudata.perc.country`, you could facet this graph by adding a `facet_wrap()` layer for the origin country:

 ```